node-red-hitachi/node-red-standalone/README.md

-# node-red-standalone
+# node-red-desktop
-The standalone Node-RED is a desktop version of Node-RED which includes Node-RED, Node.js, nodes, and Chromium browser engine.
+The Node-RED desktop is a desktop application which includes Node-RED, Node.js, nodes, and Chromium browser engine.

 ## Quick Start
 ### Windows